travis-ci/docs-travis-ci-com/user/for-beginners.md

 ## Breaking the Build

-The build is considered *broken* when it completes with any state that is not *passed*:
+The build is considered *broken* when one or more of its jobs completes with a state that is not *passed*:

- * *errored* - a command returned a non-zero exit code in the `before_install`, `install`, or `before_script` section.
+ * *errored* - a command in the `before_install`, `install`, or `before_script`
+   phase returned a non-zero exit code.
 The job stops immediately.
- * *failed* - a non-zero exit code is returned in the `script` section.
+ * *failed* - a command in the `script` phase returned a non-zero exit code.
 The job continues to run until it completes.
  * *canceled* - a user cancels the job before it completes.

-Our [Common Builds Problems](/user/common-build-problems/) page  is a good place to start troubleshooting when you need to find out why your build is broken.
+Our [Common Builds Problems](/user/common-build-problems/) page is a good place to start troubleshooting why your build is broken.

 ## Infrastructure and environment notes

-Travis CI offers a few different infrastructures an environments, so you can select the setup that suits your project best:
+Travis CI offers a few different infrastructure environments, so you can select the setup that suits your project best:

 * *Container-based* - is the default for new projects.
 It is a Linux Ubuntu environment running in a container.
 It starts faster than the sudo-enabled environment, but has less resources and does not support the use of `sudo`, `setuid`, or `setgid`.
 * *Sudo-enabled* - this Linux Ubuntu environment runs on full virtual machine.
 It starts a little slower, but it has more computational resources, and supports the use of `sudo`, `setuid`, and `setgid`.
 * *OS X* - uses one of several versions of the OS X operating system.
 This environment is useful for building projects that require the OS X software, such as projects written in Swift.
 It is not a requirement to use the OS X environment if you develop on a macOS machine.

-More details are on our environments are available in our [CI Environment](/user/ci-environment) documentation.
+More details are on our environments are available in our [CI Environment](/user/ci-environment/) documentation.

-Once you have those pieces, head over to our [Getting Started](/user/getting-started) guide for details on setting up your first build!
+Now you've read the basics, head over to our [Getting Started](/user/getting-started/) guide for details on setting up your first build!